Decision boundary

 # 6. Use the response dossier links, google_identity flags, trace_correlation,

-# regional_posture, metering, and metering_export fields to gate the downstream write actionUse this sequence when a partner is wiring the Vertex adapter into a real Google Cloud or Vertex AI workflow.
+# to gate the downstream write actionUse this sequence when a partner is wiring the Vertex adapter into a real Google Cloud or Vertex AI workflow.

 | Step | What to do | Expected result |